 How many times have you read about billionaires with poor values, heard about a high-profile someone who slowly or suddenly gave up on life, or watched a heartbreaking documentary of a famous musician who teeter-tottered between creative excellence and mental torment?

-What happened to Whitney Houston woke me up in a big way – one of the most beautiful known voices on the entire map – gone…and like that.
+What happened to Whitney Houston jolted me up in a big way – one of the most beautiful known voices on the entire map – gone…and like that.

 Don’t ever doubt that your quality of life counts for something.

 Where do you find yourself on the health and wellness scale when it comes to reaching for your dream?
-I often have to ask myself the same thing, since I have a tendency to dedicate every ounce of muscle and pour a massive amount of energy towards anything I’m working on or fixated with.
+I often have to ask myself the same thing, since I have a tendency to dedicate every ounce of muscle and pour a massive amount of energy towards anything I’m working or concentrated on.

 When I was running a 24hr vocal studio while gigging, coaching and traveling in between (with studio gear in suitcase), there were many sleepless nights, travel hiccups, money-collection arm wrestles and missed meals (’cause you’re not supposed to eat up to about 2 hrs or so before singing.)